zzhangjii/learning-library/workshops/goldengate/LabGuide300.md

 ![](images/100/i3.png)

 This workshop will walk you through replacation of data from a DBCS 12c Pluggable database back to an 11g On-premise Database.
-Note that the 11g Database used in this Workshop is running on compute and does not require a VPN (or dedicated) network, but in practice you would need a VPN (or Corente or other) network connection to replicate data from the cloud to a customer database.
+Note that the 11g Database used in this Workshop is running on compute and does not require a VPN (or dedicated) network, but in practice you would need a VPN (Corente or other) network connection to replicate data from the cloud to a customer database.

 To log issues and view the lab guide source, go to the [github oracle](https://github.com/pcdavies/GoldenGateCloudService/tree/master/workshops/goldengate/issues) repository.

 ## Objectives

 - Configure GGCS extract processes for data replication to 11g Database on-premise.
-- Configure OGG replicat processes for data replacation from DBCS 12c in the Cloud.
+- Configure OGG replicat processes for data replication from DBCS 12c in the Cloud.
 - Generate Transactions and view data movement statistics to monitor activity.

 ## Required Artifacts